MicrosoftDocs/win32/desktop-src/Debug/avx-support-portal.md

 ---
-Description: 'Intel Advanced Vector Extensions (AVX) is a 256-bit SIMD floating point vector extension of Intel architecture.
-It includes extensions to both instruction and register sets.' ms.assetid: '76357e08-a53c-4490-b08d-1c26900a3826'
+Description: Intel Advanced Vector Extensions (AVX) is a 256-bit SIMD floating point vector extension of Intel architecture.
+It includes extensions to both instruction and register sets. ms.assetid: 76357e08-a53c-4490-b08d-1c26900a3826
 title: Intel AVX
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Intel AVX

 ## Purpose

 Intel Advanced Vector Extensions (AVX) is a 256-bit SIMD floating point vector extension of Intel architecture.
 It includes extensions to both instruction and register sets.

 Microsoft has developed some API enhancements, such as XState functions, that enable applications to access and manipulate extended processor feature information and state, including Intel AVX.

 ## In this section